WEC-Sim/WEC-Sim/docs/user/code_structure.rst

 ^^^^^^^^^^^^^

 The mooring class (``mooringClass``) allows for different fidelity simulations of mooring systems.
-Two possibilities are available, a lumped mooring matrix or MoorDyn.
+Three possibilities are available, a lumped mooring matrix, a mooring lookup table, or MoorDyn.
 These differences are determined by the Simulink block chosen, and are described below.
 At a high level, the Mooring class interacts with the rest of WEC-Sim as shown in the diagram below.
 The interaction is similar to a constraint or PTO, where some resistive forcing is calculated and passed to a